TAAL-GmbH/woc-plugins-example/README.md

 - An example of using the the woc-api to get an ordered list of UTXOs for a given script hash: http://localhost:3000/script-decode/main/unspent/d47215e97b4c4e5c69c48da818253f4ef985e493f7506915bfd9b1d1df9023fd

-- The function`src/utils/getScriptHash.js` can be used to create a scrip thash from a scriptPubKeyHex
+- The function`src/utils/getScriptHash.js` can be used to create a script hash from a scriptPubKeyHex.

 ### Search type plugin